K0rgana/web-advcd/README.md

 ## Starting Tailwind

-For style the app we will use the framework css tailwind.
-To start using you can make a full instalation or just import the CDN link in this file `/public/index.html` inside the html tag `head`.
+For style the app we will use the framework Tailwind CSS.
+To start using it you can make a full instalation or just import the CDN link in this file `/public/index.html` inside the html tag `head`.
 Like this:

 ```html
 <html lang="en">